-The BZE Tripod/Selfie Stick seems like a good design in theory, but it feels like it's been executed somewhat poorly, in our opinion.
+In theory, the BZE Tripod/Selfie Stick seems like a good design, but we feel it has been executed somewhat poorly.
 This combination tripod/selfie stick is decently versatile.
 In tripod mode, it offers almost enough height for you to get away with setting it on the ground and passing as an acceptable selfie stick.
 It folds down into a reasonably compact package that isn't too bad to carry around and has a remote for triggering the shutter.

 Unfortunately, that's about all the nice things we can say about the BZE.
 We think the construction seems very shoddy, with the tripod seemingly fighting you whenever you try to extend or collapse it.
 We also saw plenty of other users complaining about the connection between the remote and the phone or the remote battery failing to charge.
 We also found that the telescoping portion collapses under the weight of a DSLR.
-All in all, we think this is a fairly mediocre product that might be great if you're shopping for a combo product or on a tight budget, but that's about it.
+All in all, we think this is a fairly mediocre product that might work if you're shopping for a combo product or on a tight budget, but that's about it.

 The Erligpowht 10" Selfie Ring Light Tripod is an overall lackluster product in our minds.
 The integrated ring light has three different color options, and the tripod can almost extend to full height, which makes it a suitable option for a slightly more sophisticated selfie or streaming experience.
-It's fairly easy to use and packs down decently small, though we do wish it had a carrying case for all of its components.
+It's fairly easy to use and packs down decently small, though we wish it came with a carrying case for all its components.
 It stands up reasonably well when fully extended but could topple over without a ton of force applied.